 The Singles & Rolls and Dynamics patches all are mapped as uniformly as possible.
-Some instruments for example do not provide dedicated samples for left and right hand playing, but if they do, the mapping will be the same for every instruments.
+Some instruments for example do not provide dedicated samples for left and right hand playing, but if they do, the mapping will be the same for every instrument.

 All instruments of the same family (snare drums, bass drums, ...) are sampled and mapped with the same layout which makes it possible to use the same MIDI data for multiple patches or to layer instruments.

-Also the Singles & Rolls patches and the Percussion Dynamics patches are mapped in such a way that their playable areas do not overlap.
+Also, the Singles & Rolls patches and the Percussion Dynamics patches are mapped in such a way that their playable areas do not overlap.
 This means that you can load these two patches on one MIDI channel per instrument and do not need to use two channels/tracks for one instrument.